HPInc/Azure_Deployments/terraform-deployments/deployments/quickstart-single-connector/quickstart-tutorial.md

   3. Click on the resource group that was created.
 It should look like ```single_connector_deployment_<timestamp>```.
   4. Click on the virtual machine ```cac-vm-0```.
   5. Under **Public IP address** is the value that will be entered in the PCoIP client.
+- If the script suddenly stops at 'Adding cloud service account...', repeat the process of getting a new API token from [CAM](https://cam.teradici.com) and inserting it in ```azure-cloudshell-quickstart.cfg```.